 Ancient Persian monarchs were famous for the size of their empire and their wealth.

 King Darius as well as Xerxes built pontoon bridges across the Bosphorus for the Persian army.

 The excellent archers were feared members of the Persian army

 This animation presents the history of Ancient Rome throughout the centuries.

 Mercenaries of the ancient Roman army were well-trained and well equipped with the most up-to-date weapons.

 The Doric, Ionic and Corinthian order of columns are different in size and ornamentation as well.

-These excellent shipbuilders and sailors travelled great distances on the seas and rivers.
+These excellent shipbuilders and sailors traveled great distances on the seas and rivers.

-The name of the Russian armoured cruiser became well known during the October Revolution of 1917.
+The name of the Russian armored cruiser became well known during the October Revolution of 1917.

 The first paddle steamer in Hungary entered service in 1846.